 The team at The Garden Tower Project invented this incredible vertical gardening system that enables anyone to grow their own vegetables, no matter where they live!

 In just 4 square feet, you can grow up to 50 plants including tomatoes!
-At the core of this design is a worm farm that recycles food scraps and sustainably fertilizes plants from the roots.
+At the core of this design is a worm farm.
+It recycles food scraps and sustainably fertilizes plants from the roots.
 Then all that needs to be done is a regular water.

 The Garden Tower 2 can be grown both outside or inside with LED lights, making it the ultimate space saving garden solution.